 - · Scores on the AEDC are teacher-rated. - Children who score in the top 75% of the national AEDC population are classified as 'on track', while children who score in the lowest 10% are classified as 'vulnerable'.
 Furthermore, children who are developmentally vulnerable in two or more domains are included in both developmentally vulnerable categories.
-As such the sum of the percentage of on track and developmentally vulnerable children does not add to 100%. - · AEDC results are not reported for children with special needs at a national level. - · Detailed information on the methodology is available on the AEDC website.
+As such the sum of the percentage of on track and developmentally vulnerable children does not add to 100%. - · AEDC results are not reported for children with special needs at a national level. - Detailed information on the methodology is available on the AEDC website.
+Please note that at the time of publishing the 2024 AEDC Data Collection Technical Report is not available.

-9 Department of Education, Skills and Employment.
+10 Department of Education, Skills and Employment.
 Australian Early Development Census National Report 2021.
 Canberra: DESE; 2022.